prof-rossetti/southernct-csc-443-201701/README.md

   1. Describe the ecosystem of tools, technologies, and languages used to plan, develop, and manage websites and web applications.
   * Describe in a practical sense how the Internet works, specifically focusing on the lifecycle of a network request.
-  * Describe the difference between traditional “waterfall” and agile systems development lifecycles.
+  * Describe the difference between traditional “waterfall” and agile systems development methodologies.
-  * Enumerate security and privacy considerations relevant in designing and managing websites and web applications.
+  * Discuss security and privacy considerations relevant in designing and managing websites and web applications.
   * Participate in, and describe the advantages of software version control.
-  * Describe the role, advantages, and disadvantages of using open source software.
+  * Describe the advantages and disadvantages of open source software.
   * Describe the role of the development, staging, and production development environments.
   * Gain marketable skills in the area of website and web application development; build an online portfolio consisting of multiple Internet programming projects.
   * Have fun!

 ## [Projects](/PROJECTS.md)

-  1. Website — HTML, CSS, basic JavaScript, hosted on GitHub Pages
+  1. Personal Website — HTML, CSS, basic JavaScript, hosted on GitHub Pages
   * Interactive Data Visualization — HTML, CSS, advanced JavaScript, hosted on GitHub Pages
   * Web Application — HTML, CSS, advanced JavaScript, Node.js, Express.js, PostgreSQL or MongoDB, hosted on Heroku